corda/corda/docs/source/gcp-vm.rst

 .. image:: resources/gcpshell.png
    :scale: 50 %

-Now run the following to configure the firewall to allow Corda traffic
+Run the following to configure the firewall to allow Corda traffic

 .. code:: bash